oakes/SolidOak/README.md

 ## Introduction

 SolidOak is a simple IDE for Rust.
 It's just a standalone executable that will run anywhere without being installed.
-See the [Releases](https://github.com/oakes/SolidOak/releases) page for prebuilt binaries.
+See the [Releases](https://github.com/oakes/SolidOak/releases) page for prebuilt Linux x64 binaries.
 It has the following features:

 * An embedded copy of [Neovim](https://github.com/neovim/neovim) as its text editor
     - On first launch, it will create ~/.soak and ~/.soakrc, which are equivalent to ~/.vim and ~/.vimrc